Sagittaria longiloba

 Family: Alismataceae

-Plant Description: Perennial to 90 cm or higher with elliptical leaves 20-40 cm long.
-Mostly erect.
-Leaves more or less erector leaning, arrowhead shaped to 25 cm.
-Flowers on branching inflorescences; petals 3, 8-16 mm long, white.
+Plant Description: Perennial to 90 cm or higher with elliptical leaves 20-40 cm long, mostly erect.
+Leaves more or less erect or leaning, arrowhead shaped to 25 cm.
+Flowers on branching inflorescences; 3 white petals, 8-16 mm long.
 Fruit are achenes crowded on a roundish receptacle.

-Plant Trivia: Sagittaria is Latin meaning arrowhead.
-Spanish common name translates as “water arow.”
+Plant Trivia: Sagittaria is Latin meaning “arrowhead”.
+Spanish common name translates as “water arrow”.

-Field Identification: Located in wet to submerged places; arrowhead gives it away.
+Field Identification: Located in wet to submerged places; arrowhead-shaped leaves give it away.

-Occurrence: Common in shallow water of ditches, swales, ponds, and lakes and streams; on mud.
+Occurrence: Common in shallow water of ditches, swales, ponds, lakes, and streams; often found in muddy areas.

 Bloom Period: April-December